Atomic clock: Tuning and optimization

-The core of the traditional radio-frequency atomic clock is a tunable microwave cavity containing a gas.
-In a hydrogen maser clock, the gas emits microwaves (the gas mases) on a hyperfine transition, the field in the cavity oscillates, and the cavity is tuned for maximum microwave amplitude.
-Alternatively, in a caesium or rubidium clock, the beam or gas absorbs microwaves and the cavity contains an electronic amplifier to make it oscillate.
-For both types, the atoms in the gas are prepared in one hyperfine state prior to filling them into the cavity.
-For the second type, the number of atoms that change hyperfine state is detected and the cavity is tuned for a maximum of detected state changes.
+The core of atomic clocks contain a microwave cavity containing a gas.
+In a hydrogen maser clock, the gas emits microwaves (masering) on a hyperfine transition.
+As the field in the cavity oscillates, the cavity is tuned for maximum microwave amplitude.

-Most of the complexity of the clock lies in this adjustment process.
 The adjustment tries to correct for unwanted side-effects, such as frequencies from other electron transitions, temperature changes, and the spreading in frequencies caused by the vibration of molecules, including Doppler broadening.
-One way of doing this is to sweep the microwave oscillator's frequency across a narrow range to generate a modulated signal at the detector.
-The detector's signal can then be demodulated to apply feedback to control long-term drift in the radio frequency.

-In this way, the quantum-mechanical properties of the atomic transition frequency of the cesium can be used to tune the microwave oscillator to the same frequency, except for a small amount of experimental error.
-When a clock is first turned on, it takes a while for the oscillator to stabilize.
-In practice, the feedback and monitoring mechanism is much more complex.

-Many of the newer clocks, including microwave clocks such as trapped-ion or fountain clocks, and optical clocks such as lattice clocks, use a sequential interrogation protocol rather than the frequency-modulation interrogation described above.
+Many of the newer clocks, including microwave clocks such as trapped-ion or fountain clocks, and optical clocks such as lattice clocks, use a sequential interrogation protocol rather than the frequency-modulation interrogation.
 An advantage of sequential interrogation is that it can accommodate much higher Qs, with ringing times of seconds rather than milliseconds.
 These clocks also typically have a dead time, during which the atom or ion collections are analyzed, renewed and driven into a proper quantum state, after which they are interrogated with a signal from a local oscillator (LO) for a time of perhaps a second or so.
 Analysis of the final state of the atoms is then used to generate a correction signal to keep the LO frequency locked to that of the atoms or ions.